BeeLazy/Cookbook/k8s/docs/en-US/LXD-HowtoInstall.md

 The default number of voter members (**cluster.max_voters**) is three.
 The default number of stand-by members (**cluster.max_standby**) is two.
 With this configuration, your cluster will remain operational as long as you switch off at most one voting member at a time.

 There are two ways to add a member to an existing cluster; using the trust password or using a join token.
+Nodes can also be added noninteractively.

 #### Method1: Adding node with trust password <a id="adding-node-with-trust-password"></a>
 The trust password can be set at initial configuration using **sudo lxd init**, or after the fact using: